-Field Field Name Required or Information

-Number Optional

-16. Congressional Required 16a.
-Enter the applicant's congressional
+Field Field Name Required or Information Number Optional 16.
+Congressional Districts Required 16a.
+Enter the applicant's congressional district.

-Districts district.
 16b.
-Enter the primary district

-affected by the program or project.
-Enter

-in the following format: 2 character state

-abbreviation - 3 characters district

-number, e.g., CA-005 for California 5 th

-district, CA-012 for California 12 th district,

-NC-103 for North Carolina's 103 rd district.

-If all congressional districts in a state are

-affected, enter "all" for the district

-number, e.g., MD-all for all congressional

-districts in Maryland.
-If nationwide, i.e.,

-all districts within all states are affected,

-enter US-all.
-If the program/project is

-outside the US, enter 00.000.
-This

-optional data element is intended for use

-only by programs for which the area(s)

-affected are likely to be different than

-place(s) of performance reported on the

-SF-424 Project/Performance Site Location(s) form.
-Attach an additional list

-of program/project congressional

-districts, if needed.

-17. Proposed Project Required Enter the proposed start date and end

-17. Start and End Required date of the project.

-Dates: aute or the projecti

-18. Estimated Funding: Required Enter the amount requested, or to be

-contributed during the first

-funding/budget period by each

-contributor.
-Value of in-kind

-contributions should be included on

-appropriate lines, as applicable.
-If the

-action will result in a dollar change to an

-existing award, indicate only the amount

-of the change.
-For decreases, enclose the

-amounts in parentheses.
-For zero

-funding, enter 0.

-Field Field Name Required or Information

-Number Optional
+Enter the primary district affected by the program or project.
+Enter in the following format: 2 character state abbreviation - 3 characters district number, e.g., CA-005 for California 5 th district, CA-012 for California 12 th district, NC-103 for North Carolina's 103 rd district.
+If all congressional districts in a state are affected, enter "all" for the district number, e.g., MD-all for all congressional districts in Maryland.
+If nationwide, i.e., all districts within all states are affected, enter US-all.
+If the program/project is outside the US, enter 00.000.
+This optional data element is intended for use only by programs for which the area(s) affected are likely to be different than place(s) of performance reported on the SF-424 Project/Performance Site Location(s) form.
+Attach an additional list of program/project congressional districts, if needed.
+17. Proposed Project Start and End Dates: Required Enter the proposed start date and end date of the project.
+18. Estimated Funding: Required Enter the amount requested, or to be contributed during the first funding/budget period by each contributor.
+Value of in- kind contributions should be included on appropriate lines, as applicable.
+If the action will result in a dollar change to an existing award, indicate only the amount of the change.
+For decreases, enclose the amounts in parentheses.
+For zero funding, enter 0.

-19. Is Application Required Applicants should contact the State Single

-Subject to Review Point of Contact (SPOC) for Federal

-by State Under Executive Order 12372 to determine

-Executive Order whether the application is subject to the

-State intergovernmental review process.
+Field Field Name Required or Information Number Optional 19.
+Is Application Subject to Review by State Under Executive Order Required Applicants should contact the State Single Point of Contact (SPOC) for Federal Executive Order 12372 to determine whether the application is subject to the State intergovernmental review process.
 Select the appropriate box.
-If "A." is

-selected, enter the date the application

-was submitted to the State.

-20. Is the Applicant Required Select the appropriate box.
-This question

-Delinquent on any applies to the applicant organization, not

-Federal Debt? the person who signs as the authorized

-representative.
-Categories of federal debt

-include; but may not be limited to:

-delinquent audit disallowances, loans,

-and taxes.
-If yes, include an explanation

-in an attachment.

-21. Authorized Required To be signed and dated by the authorized

-Representative: representative of the applicant

-organization.
-Enter the first and last

-name (required); prefix, middle name,

-and suffix.
-Enter title, telephone number,

-fax number, and email.
-Fax number is

-not required.
-A copy of the governing

-body's authorization for you to sign this

-application as the official representative

-must be on file in the applicant's office.

-(Certain federal agencies may require

-that this authorization be submitted as

-part of the application.)
-If the application

-is submitted via Grants.gov, the signature

-of the authorized representative and the

-date signed are completed upon

-submission.
+If "A." is selected, enter the date the application was submitted to the State.
+20. Is the Applicant Delinquent on any Federal Debt?
+Required Select the appropriate box.
+This question applies to the applicant organization, not the person who signs as the authorized representative.
+Categories of federal debt include; but may not be limited to: delinquent audit disallowances, loans, and taxes.
+If yes, include an explanation in an attachment.
+21. Authorized Representative: Required To be signed and dated by the authorized representative of the applicant organization.
+Enter the first and last name (required); prefix, middle name, and suffix.
+Enter title, telephone number, fax number, and email.
+Fax number is not required.
+A copy of the governing body's authorization for you to sign this application as the official representative must be on file in the applicant's office.
+(Certain federal agencies may require that this authorization be submitted as part of the application.)
+If the application is submitted via Grants.gov, the signature of the authorized representative and the date signed are completed upon submission.